MOOZY: A Patient-First Foundation Model for Computational Pathology: Results

-{\textbf{Parameter Efficiency.}} MOOZY totals 85.77M parameters (64.10M slide and patient encoder + 21.67M patch encoder), making it 4--14$\times$ smaller than competing encoders (GigaPath 1.22B, PRISM 742M, Madeleine 400M, TITAN 355M).
-CHIEF is smaller in absolute size but delivers substantially weaker performance.
+{\textbf{Parameter Efficiency.}} MOOZY totals 85.77M parameters (64.10M slide and case encoder + 21.67M patch encoder), making it 4--14$\times$ smaller than competing encoders (GigaPath 1.22B, PRISM 742M, Madeleine 400M, TITAN 355M).
+CHIEF is smaller in absolute size but trails MOOZY on all three macro metrics.
 This efficiency stems from concentrating capacity at the slide level and reusing a lightweight public patch encoder.
 A detailed breakdown is in \Cref{tab:encoder_parameter_comparison}.

 {\textbf{Comparison with MILs.}} We compare MOOZY against five patch encoders in the MIL setting.
 Each encoder is paired with five MIL architectures (MeanMIL, ABMIL, CLAM, DSMIL, and TransMIL) following \cite{shao2025miltransfer}, and each entry is the arithmetic mean over the five architectures.
-Macro-average results across all eight tasks are in \Cref{tab:mil_comparison_macro}.
+Across all sixteen tasks, MOOZY leads the strongest MIL baseline, CONCH v1.5, by 0.029 weighted F1, 0.043 weighted ROC-AUC, and 0.041 balanced accuracy.
+Macro-average results are in \Cref{tab:mil_comparison_macro}.
 Task-wise and per-method breakdowns are in \Cref{appendix_sec:mil_specific_taskwise}.

-{\textbf{Multi-stage Ablation.}} \Cref{tab:multistage_ablation_summary} reports macro-average results for four configurations.
-Stage~2 only (task supervision without SSL) slightly underperforms Stage~1 alone on weighted F1 (0.748 vs.\ 0.760) and AUC (0.725 vs.\ 0.753), confirming that SSL provides a foundation that task supervision alone cannot recover.
-Combining both stages with the case aggregator yields the strongest results, validating the two-stage design: SSL provides a generalizable spatial prior, and patient-aware alignment provides clinical grounding that SSL alone cannot achieve.
-Task-wise breakdowns are in \Cref{appendix_sec:stage1_moozy_comparison,tab:stage1_moozy_taskwise} and \Cref{appendix_sec:stage2_moozy_comparison,tab:stage2_moozy_taskwise}.

-{\textbf{Case Aggregator Ablation.}} We ablate the patient-level case aggregator by comparing MOOZY without the case aggregator (Stage~2 slide encoder with mean slide pooling) against full MOOZY in the same unified ablation summary (\Cref{tab:multistage_ablation_summary}).
-Full task-wise results are provided in \Cref{appendix_sec:case_aggregator_ablation,tab:meanpool_moozy_taskwise}.
-The consistent gains on case-level tasks confirm that explicit inter-slide modeling captures information that per-slide embeddings do not encode individually.
-The near-parity on the slide-level IDH Status task is expected and confirms that the aggregator does not degrade transferability when case-level context is uninformative.

-{\textbf{Attention Map Analysis.}} To examine where each encoder concentrates on the slide, a board-certified pathologist reviewed attention maps for 20 representative WSIs across all eight held-out datasets and five encoders.
-Two scores were assigned per image: the shift score (1–5, where 1 is cancer-focused, 3 is balanced, and 5 is non-cancer-focused) and the semantic-gap score (1–3, where 1 indicates rare and 3 indicates frequent gaps in diagnostically relevant tissue).
-MOOZY achieved the lowest mean gap score (1.00), followed by TITAN (1.38), PRISM (1.75), CHIEF (1.88), and Madeleine (2.50).
-On shift, MOOZY was near balanced (2.63) and TITAN closest to exact balance (3.13), while PRISM (2.38), CHIEF (2.13), and Madeleine (2.00) were more cancer-biased.